stephtf/full-stack/steps-to-full-stack.md

     });
 });
 ```
-- make sure to check that your server still works by testing node.server.js
+- make sure to check that your server still works by testing node server.js
 - when you see "Executing (default): SELECT 1+1 AS result" this means that your sequelize connection is working as it should and you are connected to the database
 - now is a good time to push to github